fabriziosalmi/proxmox-vm-autoscale/README.md

 - 💻 Basic understanding of Proxmox `qm` commands and SSH is recommended.

 > [!NOTE]
-> If You need to autoscale LXC containers on Proxmox You will like [this project](https://github.com/fabriziosalmi/proxmox-lxc-autoscale).
+> If You need to autoscale LXC containers resources on Proxmox hosts You will like [this project](https://github.com/fabriziosalmi/proxmox-lxc-autoscale).

 ## 🚀 Quick Start